Descent and \'etale-Brauer obstructions for 0-cycles: The descent and étale-Brauer sets for 0-cycles

-\begin{remark} If we set $d=1$, $S=\{k\}$ in Definition \ref{def1}, and we restrict to effective 0-cycles only, then $Z_0^{1, \textrm{eff}}(X_{\AA_k})_k^f = X(\A_k)^f$.
+\begin{remark} If we set $d=1$, $S=\{k\}$ in Definition \ref{def1}, and we restrict to effective 0-cycles only, then $Z_0^{1, \textrm{eff}}(X_{\AA_k})_k^g = X(\A_k)^g$.
 Indeed, the proof follows the same argument as that of Remark \ref{rem: global_eff}. \end{remark}

-\begin{defn} Let $X$ be a smooth, proper, geometrically integral variety over a number field $k$.
-Let $f: Y \to X$ be a $G$-torsor over $X$, where $G$ is a linear algebraic group over $k$.
+\begin{defn} Let $X$ be a variety over a number field $k$.
+Let $g: Y \to X$ be a $G$-torsor over $X$, where $G$ is a linear algebraic group over $k$.
 Let $d \in \Z$.
-For any given finite non-empty set $S \subset \frakF_k$, we define the \defi{degree $d$ $f$-Brauer set of $X$ associated to $S$} by
+For any given finite non-empty set $S \subset \frakF_k$, we define the \defi{$g$-Brauer set of degree $d$ of $X$ associated to $S$} by